Wilhelm Müller: Legacy

-Müller excelled in popular and political songs that attracted great composers, notably two of Franz Schubert's song cycles, Die schöne Müllerin and Winterreise, are based on the sets of poems of the same name by Müller.
+Müller excelled in popular and political songs that attracted great composers, notably two of Franz Schubert's song cycles, Die schöne Müllerin and Winterreise, which are based on the sets of poems of the same name by Müller.
 He also influenced Heinrich Heine's lyric development.

 Composer Pauline Volkstein (1849-1925) set Müller’s text to music in her lieder.

 Andrés Neuman wrote a novel, El viajero del siglo (Traveller of the Century, 2009), inspired by the poems of Winter Journey (Wanderlieder von Wilhelm Müller.
 Die Winterreise.
 In 12 Liedern), giving life to several of its characters.
 Neuman had previously translated Müller's Winter Journey poems to the Spanish language.